una/una.github.io/_posts/2014-12-17-gulp-local-psi.md

 ### Page Speed Insights

 Now we need to add a few tasks for page speed insights in the gulp file.
-We'll be referring to Page speed insights as psi for the purposes of continuity.
-There are pulling from the [example](https://github.com/addyosmani/psi-gulp-sample/blob/master/gulpfile.js) given by Addy Osmani.
+We'll be referring to Page speed insights as psi.
+These tasks are pulling from an [example](https://github.com/addyosmani/psi-gulp-sample/blob/master/gulpfile.js) given by Addy Osmani.

 Create a psi variable